retogerber/MIMIC/config/README.md

 ### Automatically

 Requirements:
-- More than 2 layers of IMS pixels outside of tissue around the whole tissue.
 - Stepsize higher than pixelsize so that individual pixels are clearly separate.
-If not around whole tissue automatic linking might not work.
+- (Maybe: More than 2 layers of IMS pixels outside of tissue around the whole tissue.)

 Adapt file `config/sample_metadata.csv`: (see also section [add metadata](#add-metadata))
 - `coords_filename`: empty ()